mautic/user-documentation/docs/contacts/manage_contacts.rst

    * - mautic_device_id
      - 1 year
      - Yes
-     - Used by Mautic to track the Contact for either the tracking pixel or if the same key is not found in the brower's local storage for the monitored site.
+     - Used by Mautic to track the Contact for either the tracking pixel or if the same key isn't found in the brower's local storage for the monitored site.
    * - ``mtc_id``
      - session
      - No
      - Stores the Mautic ID of the tracked Contact.
-It was used for tracking prior to Mautic 2.13 but is no longer used and kept for BC reads.
+No longer used - deprecated in Mautic 2.13 - but retained for backwards compatibility.
    * - ``mautic_referer_id``
      - session
      - Yes